 Seeing a single whale, as they prefer to travel, or in small pods, as they like to feed, is highly likely.
 If humpbacks are your favorite, book an Inside Passage cruise during late June, July, or August.

 One of the best places to see orcas are in the waters from the Pacific Northwest to Seward and the Kenai Fjords in Alaska.
 These incredible black and white behemoths are of two varieties: residents and transients.
 Transients troll up and down the waters of the West Coast for food, while resident orcas live in family pods and stay in the area feeding on salmon through the fall.

 If orcas are on your list of whales to see, it’s likely, though not guaranteed, that you’ll catch a glimpse of them on most of our cruises, particularly Alaska cruises from Seattle during May and early June, round-trip itineraries to/from Vancouver, and on one-way cruise itineraries between Vancouver, British Columbia and Seward.

-Gray whales are also more commonly spotted earlier in the season, while blue whales are more likely to be seen in July and August.
+Gray whales are also more commonly spotted earlier in the season, while blue whales are more likely to be seen during July and August cruises.